camunda/camunda-docs-static/get-started/content/bpmn20/project-setup.md

 When you are done, click Finish.
 Eclipse sets up a new Maven project.
 The project appears in the *Project Explorer* View.

-# Add camunda Maven Dependencies
+# Add Camunda Maven Dependencies

 The next step consists of setting up the Maven dependencies for your new process application.
 Add the following dependencies to the `pom.xml` file of your project: